NVIDIA/JAX-Toolbox/docs/triage-tool.md

 ```
 or directly from a checkout of the JAX-Toolbox repository.

+You should make sure `pip` is up to date, for example with `pip install -U pip`.
+The
+versions of `pip` installed on cluster head/compute nodes can be quite old.
+The
+recommended installation method, using `virtualenv`, should take care of this for you.

 Because the tool needs to orchestrate running commands in multiple containers, it is
 most convenient to install it in a virtual environment on the host system, rather than
 attempting to install it inside a container.